georgek2/Random_Forest/README.md

  > Model_One: Label Encoding columns with low cardinality

   + Label Encoder
-  + Eliminating columns with missing values..
+  + Eliminating columns with missing values.

  > Model_Two: One Hot Encoding

   + OneHotEncoder in action.
 Dropping columns with missing entries..
-  + Encoding only the categorical cols with low cardinality
+  + Encoding only the categorical cols with low cardinality.

   > Model Three: Pipelines